bg

 Pros

-Hive mining is an agent-based block minting priority contest proposed as a means to help secure a cryptocurrency blockchain.
-It increases network security over proof-of-work, protecting from 51% attacks.
+Hive mining is an agent-based block minting system designed to help secure a cryptocurrency blockchain.
+It aims to increase network security over standard proof-of-work with very low energy consumption.

 Cons